wswu/yawipa/readme.md

 For advanced filtering, you can specify `--skip SKIP` to skip page titles matching the specified regex.

+## Data

+If you don't want to run the parser and just want the data, look [here](https://cs.jhu.edu/~winston/yawipa-data.html)!
+These are TSV files that are easy to use in your own applications.
+They will be updated monthly with the latest Wiktionary dumps.

 ## Writing your own parser

 It is simple to write a new parser for a Wiktionary edition.
 The parser for the Italian Wiktionary at `src/parsers/it.jl` is a good example of a barebones parser.
 There are a few things to keep in mind: